gnalvesteffer/mount-and-blade-bannerlord-mods/XorberaxFriendlyFire/src/XorberaxCombat/README.md

 # Xorberax's Friendly Fire
-Enables friendly for all units, e.g. you can hurt your troops, they can hurt each other, and your enemies can do the same.
+Enables friendly fire for all units, e.g. you can hurt your troops, they can hurt each other, and your enemies can do the same.

 ## Configuration